 To make a written agreement legally binding, you will need to consider the following elements:

-- All parties must agree about an offer made by one party and accepted by the other.
+- All parties must agree on an offer made by one party and accepted by the other.

 - Something of value must be exchanged for something else of value i.e. goods, cash, services, or a pledge to exchange any of the above.